Home › Inheritance › Inheritance tax

 Most people pay inheritance tax through direct payment schemes.
 If the deceased had money in a bank account, the person dealing with taxes on the estate can ask for IHT to be paid directly from this account.
 Alternatively, the person who died may have already taken IHT into consideration.
 This is usually arranged through a whole-of-life insurance policy which remains active until the holder’s death as long as their premiums are paid.

 Inheritance tax should be paid by the end of the sixth month after the estate holder’s death.
 If you fail to pay within this timeframe, HMRC may start charging interest.
-You can also choose to pay tax on certain assets in installments over and up to 10 years.
+You can also choose to pay tax on certain assets in instalments over and up to 10 years.
 However, this will incur interest.

 In cases where the estate is sold before IHT is paid, the executor must ensure that IHT, including instalments and interest, is paid at the same time.
 If the executor or administrator pays the inheritance tax from their own account, they can claim this back from the estate.